Marshall Sahlins: Contributions to historical anthropology

 After the publication of Culture and Practical Reason in 1976, his focus shifted to the relation between history and anthropology, and the way different cultures understand and make history.
 Of central concern in this work is the problem of historical transformation, which structuralist approaches could not adequately account for.
 Sahlins developed the concept of the "structure of the conjuncture" to grapple with the problem of structure and agency, in other words that societies were shaped by the complex conjuncture of a variety of forces, or structures.
 Earlier evolutionary models, by contrast, claimed that culture arose as an adaptation to the natural environment.
 Crucially, in Sahlins's formulation, individuals have the agency to make history.
 Sometimes their position gives them power by placing them at the top of a political hierarchy.
 At other times, the structure of the conjuncture, a potent or fortuitous mixture of forces, enables people to transform history.
 This element of chance and contingency makes a science of these conjunctures impossible, though comparative study can enable some generalizations.
 Historical Metaphors and Mythical Realities (1981), Islands of History (1985), Anahulu (1992), and Apologies to Thucydides (2004) contain his main contributions to historical anthropology.

 Islands of History sparked a notable debate with Gananath Obeyesekere over the details of Captain James Cook's death in the Hawaiian Islands in 1779.
 At the heart of the debate was how to understand the rationality of indigenous people.
 Obeyesekere insisted that indigenous people thought in essentially the same way as Westerners and was concerned that any argument otherwise would paint them as "irrational" and "uncivilized".
 In contrast Sahlins argued that each culture may have different types of rationality that make sense of the world by focusing on different patterns and explain them within specific cultural narratives, and that assuming that all cultures lead to a single rational view is a form of eurocentrism.

 Centrality of culture

 Over the years, Sahlins took aim at various forms of economic determinism (mentioned above) and also biological determinism, or the idea that human culture is a by-product of biological processes.
 His major critique of sociobiology is contained in The Use and Abuse of Biology.
 His 2013 book, What Kinship Is—And Is Not picks up some of these threads to show how kinship organizes sexuality and human reproduction rather than the other way around.
 In other words, biology does not determine kinship.
 Rather, the experience of "mutuality of being" that we call kinship is a cultural phenomenon.

+Sahlins's final book was The New Science of the Enchanted Universe: An Anthropology of Most of Humanity.
+The book explores the worldwide phenomenon of "meta-persons."
+A reviewer defined metapersons as "supreme gods and minor deities, ancestral spirits, demons, indwelling souls in animals and plants—who act as the intimate, everyday agents of human success or ruin, whether in agriculture, hunting, procreation, or politics."